learninglab-dev/ll-basics-datasets/README.md

 ## Names in Lyrics

 This dataset analyzes songs from the US Billboard Hot 100 from 1958-2017, identifying names from their lyrics.
 A more complete description of how the data was collected, as well as the visual essay, can be found in the source link.
+This dataset can be a good entry into dealing with text data, before diving into some larger datasets (like the Harry Potter text below.)